 - Abdominal pain

 - Blood in your stool

-- Ongoing bouts of diarrhea that don't respond to over-the-counter (OTC) medications
+- Ongoing diarrhea that doesn't respond to over-the-counter medications

 - An unexplained fever lasting more than a day or two